BM7113 - Haemoglobinopathies (2022/23)

 On successful completion of this module students will be able to:

-1. Describe the laboratory processes for haemoglobinopathy screening and diagnosis nature, relate genetic theory to laboratory and clinical practice, including awareness of factors affecting prenatal diagnosis, antenatal/newborn screening processes, risks associated with the sample reagents, or method and other tests indicated by the outcome of the analysis and associated ethical issues.
+1. Have knowledge of the laboratory processes for haemoglobinopathy screening and diagnosis nature, relate genetic theory to laboratory and clinical practice, including awareness of factors affecting prenatal diagnosis, antenatal/newborn screening processes, risks associated with the sample reagents, or method and other tests indicated by the outcome of the analysis and associated ethical issues.

 3. Demonstrate through the reflective learning journal that the student has reflected on their own performance as an independent professional learner with a focus on their practice.